unChaz/sci-fi-5e/srd/classes/cybernetic.md

 *Prerequisite: Link of the Chain feature*

-You can communicate telepathically with your familiar and perceive through your familiar’s senses as long as you are on the same plane of existence.
-Additionally, while perceiving through your familiar’s senses, you can also speak through your familiar in your own voice, even if your familiar is normally incapable of speech.
+You can communicate telepathically with your familiar and perceive through your familiar's senses as long as you are on the same plane of existence.
+Additionally, while perceiving through your familiar's senses, you can also speak through your familiar in your own voice, even if your familiar is normally incapable of speech.

 ### Whispers of the Grave Module